swaptacular/swpt_accounts/protocol.rst

   straightforward way to achieve this is not to remove accounts on the same day on which they have been created.

+.. [#config-delay] ``MAX_CONFIG_DELAY`` determines how far in the past a `ConfigureAccount`_ message should be in order to be ignored.
+The intention is to avoid the scenario in which an account is removed from server's database, but an old, wandering `ConfigureAccount`_ message "resurrects" it.

-.. [#purge-delay] The delay MUST be long enough to ensure that after clients have received the `AccountPurge`_ message, if they continue to receive old `AccountUpdate`_ messages for the purged account, those messages will be ignored (due to expired ``ttl``).
+.. [#purge-delay] The `AccountPurge`_ message delay MUST be long enough to ensure that after clients have received the `AccountPurge`_ message, if they continue to receive old `AccountUpdate`_ messages for the purged account, those messages will be ignored (due to expired ``ttl``).

 .. [#config-data-limitations] The UTF-8 encoding of the ``config_data`` string MUST NOT be longer than 2000 bytes.